openeemeter/caltrack/data-sources/README.md

-# Data Sources for CalTrack Beta Test
+# Data Sources for CalTRACK Beta Test

-Two major types of data files are supplied for the CalTrack Beta: project data and consumption data.
+Two major types of data files are supplied for the CalTRACK Beta: project data and consumption data.
 This data is linked with "cross-reference" files that define the mapping between ID columns in the two types of files.

 There are two types of project files, which have slightly different column types--`AHU` and `AHUP`--requiring different logic for determining baseline and reporting period dates.